gitlabhq/gitlabhq/doc/release/monthly.md

 Proposed tweet for EE "GitLab X.X.X EE is released!
 It brings *** <link-to-blogpost>"

+### **9. Send out newsletter**

+In mailchimp replicate the former release newsletters to customers / newsletter subscribers (these are two separate things) and modify them accordingly.

+Include a link to the blog post and keep it short.

 # **23rd - Optional Patch Release**

 # **24th - Update GitLab.com**